 At the end of the day though, it’s best to trust the executive protection provider to assemble the team to meet your needs.

-What Kind Of Preparation Does The Client Need To Undergo For An Executive Protection Operation?
+What Kind of Preparation Do Clients Need to Undergo for an Executive Protection Operation?

 While having a security detail might sound ‘easy,’ it actually takes a bit of getting used to.
-Even for someone who has used a bodyguard before, there may be some adjustments needed when working with a new team.
+Even for someone who needs a bodyguard, and is aware of it, there may be some adjustments needed when working with a new team.